LueKely/Audio-Visualizer/README.md

 PROGRAMMING SIDEL

 - turn audio to audio using web audio api done
-- get average of frequency
+  - get average of frequency - will do this
-- return the shader back to once it was
+- return the shader back to once it was done

 UI